justin-t-alexander/cs1302-api-app/meta/DEADLINE.md

 > What is something new and/or exciting that you learned from working
 > on this project?

+I never really thought of implementing two apis by using ones response within the others.
+If I were to uses two they would probably work seperately.

 TODO WRITE / REPLACE

 ## Part 3: Retrospect

 > If you could start the project over from scratch, what do
 > you think might do differently and why?

+I would definetely create an app thats a bit more creative as I was short on time because of other finals.
+Maybe using different apis and incorperating them differently into my project.

 TODO WRITE / REPLACE